 We headed out in Beatriz’s vehicle and she scraped the bottom hardcore.
 I felt bad, but on the other hand, she’d made fun of my driving on the way up, so I guess we know who’s the better driver. 😉

-On the way out, I took pictures of a small airplane at the Kinky Creek Divide airport, as well as a couple of a new STOP strip that had been installed closer to the Green River Lakes road.
+On the way out I took pictures of a small airplane at the Kinky Creek Divide airport, as well as a new STOL strip that had been installed closer to the Green River Lakes road.
 Beatriz, meanwhile, decided to go find “Mosquito Lake,” since some friends of hers had said that it was a nice place to camp.
 With a name like that, I’d not be busy looking for it, but she was curious!